flexicious/aws-node-rules-engine-lambda-config/README.md

 and published your config to a bucket you specify in the cdk project (api/lambda/utils/config-utils.ts)
 - If you do not have an account with Lambda Genie, you can use the sample config.json file in the cdk project (api/config.json) to test the app.
 Just make sure you update the bucket name in the cdk project (api/lambda/utils/config-utils.ts) to point to the bucket where you uploaded the config.json file.
+- This project also demonstrates runtime configuration of AWS Lambda from values stored in AWS Secrets Manager, AWS Systems Manager Parameter Store, AWS S3, and AWS DynamoDB.